import casadi as cs

 # Time step [s].

-tf = tend / nkSince we have already provided x as a state vector it can be supplied directly to the integrator.
-Below we use the interface to Sundials IDAS to provide DAE time-stepping later in multiple shooting.
-The value of tf provides the integration (output) time step.
+tf = tend / nkSince we have already defined x as a state vector, it can be supplied directly to the integrator.
+Below, we use the interface to Sundials IDAS to perform DAE time-stepping in the multiple-shooting algorithm.
+The value tf represents the integration (output) time step.

 dae = {"x": x, "z": z, "p": u, "ode": ode, "alg": alg, "quad": quad}